VarunThfc/receipt-processor-challenge/README.md

 Refer to [docs](https://github.com/jweilhammer/receipt-processor-challenge/tree/main/docs) from the above for API SPEC and model definition.

 **Design decisions -**

 This challenge was implemented as a REST API with Java 8, Spring Boot.
 To save the state across requests the ask was to use an in-memory solutions
 A static HashMap acts as the in-memory structure.

-The App adheres the required design components based on the requirements.
-It has controller and service class but doesn't use repository as we default to an in-memory store.
+The App adheres to the required design components based on the requirements.
+It has a controller and service class but doesn't use a repository as we default to an in-memory store.
-Due to the lack of repository structure, there is no DTO classes.
-The request Objects are used for calculating the point and are saved in Receipt Object.
+Due to the lack of repository structure, there are no DTO classes.
+The request Objects are used for calculating the point and are saved in the Receipt Object.
-Similarly, the rules to award points are written as static methods in the Command Class that could be wholly applied or applied each on its own if required.
+Similarly, the rules to award points are written as static methods in the Command Class that could be wholly applied or applied on its own if required.
-All the Constants are defined under utils package.
+All the Constants are defined under the utils package.

 Lombok is used to do basic code generations.

-All classes are unit tested with JUnit + Spring Boot testing utilities.
-PowerMock used to test the static dependency and features.
+All classes are unit-tested with JUnit + Spring Boot testing utilities.
+PowerMock is used to test the static dependency and features.

-Implicitly and Explicitly following design patterns are used - Singleton - @controller, @service ,etc define a singleton object.
+Implicitly and Explicitly following design patterns are used - Singleton - @controller, @service,etc define a singleton object.
-Builder - @Builder is used to support Builder pattern via Lombok
+Builder - @Builder is used to support the Builder pattern via Lombok

 **Requirements**
 * Java 8